-As the number of places that keep business listings (such as addresses, opening hours and contact details) increases, the task of keeping all listings up-to-date becomes more difficult and that drives demand for one, centralized solution.
+As the number of places that keep business listings (such as addresses, opening hours and contact details) increases, the task of keeping all listings up-to-date becomes more difficult and that drives demand for centralized solutions that update all touchpoints.

 Competitors include Moz, Uberall, Algolia and Elastic Search (NYSE:ESTC).

-As you can see below, Yext's revenue growth has been solid over the last year, growing from quarterly revenue of $88 million, to $98.1 million.
+As you can see below, Yext's revenue growth has been unimpressive over the last two years, growing from $99.53 million in Q3 FY2022 to $101.2 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Yext's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 72.8% in Q2.
+Yext's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 78.2% in Q3.

 Is Now The Time?